jborjon/jborjon.github.io/portfolio/how-to-write-marketing-blog-posts-your-clients-will-actually-read.md

 ---
-title: How to Write Marketing Blogs Your Clients Will Actually Read
+title: How to Write Marketing Blog Posts Your Clients Will Actually Read
 layout: article
 article_type: post
 category: marketing